A flexible FPGA accelerator for convolutional neural networks: Acknowledgements

 \section{Acknowledgements}

 We would like to gratefully acknowledge the Science and Engineering Research Board (SERB), Government of India, for funding this research work in part through a grant under its EMR program (EMR/2016/008015).
-We would also like to acknowledge Shubham Nema for integrating the FPGA runtime prototype into Tensorflow.
-This included creating an XLA backend, registering the FPGA device to Tensorflow and generating a graph representation that the FPGA runtime prototype could consume for further processing.